 Our direct Google Analytics integration uses the analytics.js script that Google provides in order to track default page views.
 When you need more advanced metrics tracked with Google Analytics, you will have to add their tracking script following the instructions below, after customizing it to fit your particular situation.
+Or, if you're already using Google Analytics 4, please refer to this guide for event tracking with GA4.

 With this option, you will not use our direct integration at all.